JMMP-Group/GO_coordination/meetings/minutes_14Feb2024.md

 ## Actions from previous meetings

-1. **Action: DS to get updated ORCA grids from Mercator.
+1. **Action 1.1: DS to get updated ORCA grids from Mercator.
 DS can't remember where he got with this - to check.**

 2. Other two actions _closed_ (see Agenda above).